-• Car Parks - Pretty Corner Woods benefits from two free car parks for visitors to use, a smaller car park off Holway Road heading towards Sheringham town and a larger car park situated on Pretty Corner lane.
+Car Parks - Pretty Corner Woods benefits from two free car parks for visitors to use, a smaller car park off Holway Road heading towards Sheringham town and a larger car park situated on Pretty Corner lane.
 The condition of the car parks is monitored by the ranger team with repairs taking place as and when necessary.
 These repairs are carried out by the ranger team themselves or the Council's property services team if required.
 Both car parks had emergency gates installed in 2021 to allow the rangers to close these off when circumstances dictate it necessary.

-- Picnic/Playing Field A large picnic field is situated to the north of the site which can be used by visitors to enjoy their lunch or to play games.
-This area is maintained as part of the Council's grounds maintenance contract. - Waymarked Routes and Sculptures three new colour coded waymarked trails were installed on site in 2020, with a further trail added in 2022 and the route plotted for a fifth in 2023.
-The site also plays home to some sculptures, including the much loved owl sculpture which can be found at the start of the blue/red trails.
-The plan for the future is to introduce a feature trail to replace the recently removed sculpture trail.
+Picnic/Playing Field - A large picnic field is situated to the north of the site which can be used by visitors to enjoy their lunch or to play games.
+This area is maintained as part of the Council's grounds maintenance contract.
+One edge of the picnic field now provides a home to our new community tree nursery which has been introduced in the past year.

+Waymarked Routes and Sculptures - three new colour coded waymarked trails were installed on site in 2020, with a further trail added in 2022 and a longer fifth trail added in 2023 taking in the site as a whole.
+The site also plays home to some sculptures, including two very different owl sculptures - a long standing and much loved large owl head and wings which greets visitors at the start of the blue and red trail, and a new chainsaw carved owl.
+Both are shown below: